Paul1nh0/jsh/README.txt

                 b) created (from jscript.txt) a javascript compatible and more extended dictionary.

-                c) the generator create's (for dom fuzzing) a set of 15 files (and adds javascript to nevigate to all the files->so we wont have to launch the program so many times...)
+                c) the generator create's (for dom fuzzing) a set of 15 files (and adds javascript to navigate to all the files->so we wont have to launch the program so many times...)

-                d) the first file consume cpu time (by a js loop that do nothing), so we can reliably connect a debugger to the right MicrosoftEdgeCp.exe or ie process.
+                d) the first file consume cpu time (by a js loop that do nothing), so we can reliably connect a debugger to the right MicrosoftEdgeCp.exe (or ie) child process.

  if you use this setup then see that you keep the license provided with dharma & domato & psutil.